Dynamical stability for dense patterns in discrete attractor neural networks

-(Note that, by taking the expectation over $g'\!\left(g^{-1}\!\left(\mathbf{r}^{\mu}\right)\right)$, we have again ignored its memory pattern-dependence.)
-Even though the uniform vector is not actually an eigenvector of $\mathbf{J}_\mu^*$ in general, we empirically find that eigenvalue(s) often still exist close to $\lambda_\mathrm{ave}$ (\Cref{fig:fig_2}a), and in fact these can even determine the dynamical stability of $\mathbf{J}_\mu^*$ (\Cref{fig:fig_2}d and \Cref{fig:fig_2}b, middle column).
+where by taking the expectation over $g'\!\left(g^{-1}\!\left(\mathbf{r}^{\mu}\right)\right)$, we have again ignored its memory pattern-dependence.
+Even though the uniform vector is not an eigenvector of $\mathbf{J}_\mu^*$ in general, when we empirically identify the closest eigenvector (Sec. \ref{subsec:lambda-ave}), we find that the associated eigenvalue is often close to $\lambda_\mathrm{ave}$ (\Cref{fig:spectrum}a,d), and can determine the dynamical stability of $\mathbf{J}_\mu^*$ (\Cref{fig:spectrum}b, middle column).